jtatfranklin/mapbox-storytelling-upgraded/README.md

 `use3dTerrain`: Enables 3D terrain.
 (Optional)

+`useCustomLayers`: Enables adding custom sources and layers as defined in `sources.js`.
+(Optional)

+`projection`: Enables changing the map projection.
+(Optional)

+`bookmarks`: Enables adding bookmark links in the header and footer for each chapter.
+(Optional)

 `title`: The title of the overall story.
 (Optional)

 `subtitle`: A subtitle for the story.
 (Optional)

 `byline`: Credit the author of the story.
+(Optional)

+`mobileview`: Displays a helpful note to rotate the device when viewing the story map on a mobile.
 (Optional)

 `footer`: Citations, credits, etc. that will be displayed at the bottom of the story.